SHM777b/Java/Java Programming Masterclass/OOP_1/README.md

     * Inheritenace
     * Using this and super

-The exercises that are completed in this section were intended to practice abovementioned topics
+The exercises that were completed in this section were intended to practice abovementioned topics